aws-ia/cfn-abi-aws-reference-guide/guide/content/faqs.md

 ## How to add internal AWS contributors?

 Access to the repositories are controlled from the builder platform interface.
-Refer to [ABP usage guide](https://yet-to-be-built) for steps.

 ## How to add contributors from partner side?